How Halal-Certification Issued in Japan?

 When a business obtained a halal certification, mostly they will display the halal certification logo on the storefront or put it on the package or signboard (some put it in a very large size).
 However, in such cases, Japanese consumers/visitors think that this product/service/shop is for Muslims only.
 As a result, there are cases where customers other than Muslims move away and it becomes difficult for the store to survive as a business.

 The Concept of “Muslim-Friendly”

 With some aspects that need to be considered in obtaining halal certification, most businesses come with the concept of “Muslim-friendly”.
 They do not obtain any halal certification, but they do their best as they can to provide foods, goods, and services that meet Muslim needs.
 To have a mutual understanding with Muslim customers, the businesses issue “policy” mentions how far they can respond to the needs of halal.
-If you are visiting one of a Muslim-friendly restaurants, you may find the policy sheets on the table.
+If you are visiting one of the Muslim-friendly restaurants, you may find the policy sheets on the table.

-The journey of some Muslim-friendly businesses in Japan, how they starts and how they survive, is packed completely in this book (in Japanese) which you can get easily with a click on Amazon Japan.
+The journey of some Muslim-friendly businesses in Japan, how they start and how they survive, is packed completely in this book (in Japanese) which you can get easily with a click on Amazon Japan.